A TINY SPARK

 CÚRAM, the Science Foundation Ireland Centre for Research in Medical Devices based at NUI Galway and Galway Film Centre select ‘A Tiny Spark’ as the recipient of the 2018 Science on Screen commission.

-The documentary, which will be directed by Niamh Heery and produced by Caroline Kealy of Swansong Films, will examine the effect of stroke on people’s lives, specifically looking into research on clots.
+The documentary, directed by Niamh Heery and produced by Caroline Kealy examines the effect of stroke on people’s lives, specifically looking into research on clots.

 A documentary produced for author J.K.
 Rowling’s charity Lumos.